Tom-Dee/Tom-Dee.github.io/_pages/Public-Writing.md

 author_profile: true
 ---

+Dee, T. S. (February 13, 2024).
+[40 Years After ‘A Nation At Risk,’ What Needs to Change About School Staffing & Teacher Quality to Better Serve Students](https://www.the74million.org/article/40-years-after-a-nation-at-risk-what-needs-to-change-about-school-staffing-teacher-quality-to-better-serve-students/). _The 74_.

 Dee, T. S. (February 9, 2023).
 [Public school enrollment dropped by 1.2M during the pandemic – an expert discusses where the students went and why it matters](https://theconversation.com/public-school-enrollment-dropped-by-1-2m-during-the-pandemic-an-expert-discusses-where-the-students-went-and-why-it-matters-198768). _The Conversation_.

 Dee, T. S. (November 2, 2022).
 [Public School Enrollment Is Down by More Than a Million.
 Why?](/files/EdWeekCommentary_Dee_20221102.pdf). _Education Week_.